 Boyne Falls is a tiny village located in the state of Michigan.
 With a population of 375 people and just one neighborhood, Boyne Falls is the 602nd largest community in Michigan.

-Boyne Falls is a blue-collar town, with 57.35% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Boyne Falls is generally considered to be a blue-collar town.
+57.35% of the Boyne Falls workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Boyne Falls is a village of transportation and shipping workers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Boyne Falls who work in sales jobs (9.31%), management occupations (8.33%), and office and administrative support (3.92%).

 Also of interest is that Boyne Falls has more people living here who work in computers and math than 95% of the places in the US.